Mansfield PA and Richmond Township in Tioga County PA |

 pg 28

-that would go to bed hungry, the flesh that would be lost, and also the
+would go to bed hungry, the flesh that would be lost, and also the decrease in

 It was dark when she reached there and it was a thoroughly frightened Fannie that crept down to the hen-house door.
 She dared not to look in with a light to see if they were safe, and placing her knee against the door she closed it, locked it and uttered a little prayer that all were safe.
 Slowly and cowardly she crept to the house after feeding the horse, cows and pigs and poor Fannie had just time to get John's biscuits and tea ready for him when the door opened and in stalked John, covered with snow and behind him was Tom Tadley, the boss of the lumber job where John was working.
 It being a very cold night, John asked Tom to spend it with him.